mentionthewar/Archives-School-Access/README.md

 <b> Quick View Plus </B> is $100 and the latest version is available from https://www.avantstar.com/quick-view-plus-2020#fndtn-overview

 The Digital Library Federation's full paper on levels of born digital access is <a href="https://osf.io/hqmy4/">available here</a>

+<a href="https://library.stanford.edu/projects/epadd">EPADD, developed by Stanford University</a> is a tool well worth experimenting with, either in Stanford's own implementation or by running it yourself with some test emails.